These terms and conditions were last updated on: 1 April 2018.

 the BT Extra Box Service (where we give you another set-top box to watch the service in another

 BT Sport via through both BT TV and a third party’s TV package.

 (viii) Not do anything which might have a negative effect on:

-Your use of the service, and any software you need to get it, is protected by:
+Your use of the service, and any software you need to get it, is protected

 BT Sport online

 To view BT Sport online your device must be able to connect to an internet connection that is

 BT Sport app

-You must only watch live content in the United Kingdom, the Channel Islands
+You must only watch live content in the UK, the Channel Islands

 8. What you mustn't do